 Of course, the timing is always important, but anxiety accelerates the perceived need for information.
 In our era of instant gratification, everyone is conditioned to have instant access to information.
 In normal business, there are established times for quarterly earnings reports and changes in executive leadership.
 In uncertain times, the volatility of the environment increases the desire for knowledge from leadership.

 Empathy and brevity are musts.

 Smart steps should be taken during company press conferences to deliver information that is positively received, even if it’s bad news.
 Showing empathy does not convey weakness; rather, it offers a visual cue and a tone of voice that demonstrates your company shares the concerns of your clients and the community.
 Your company spokespeople must endeavor to be sensitive when delivering messages, particularly messages that have negative content.

 Also, your communication should be succinct.
 Too often companies deliver drawn-out rhetoric or stumble through their messages.
 If your spokesperson repeatedly says, “I don’t know” or conveys an attitude of “I’m just here because we told you we would be,” your organization’s reputation is immediately diminished, and you will spend a lot of time and money recovering from that sound byte.

 The professionals at Axia PR can prepare your personnel to deliver information with empathy, sensitivity and credibility during an emergency or crisis.
-Download your free copy of our crisis management e-book to learn more about preparing your company for a crisis.
+Download your copy of our crisis management e-book to learn more about preparing your company for a crisis.